 Wind Propulsion Market Overview

-The market potential for wind propulsion has been assessed in an EU commisioned report produced by CE Delft and associates, publically released in Jan 2017.
+The market potential for wind propulsion was also assessed in an EU commissioned report produced by CE Delft and associates.
 ‘Study on the analysis of market potentials and market barriers for wind propulsion technologies for ships’.
 [Note: This report was compiled in 2016-17 prior to much of the SOx regulation uptake and over a year before the IMO GHG initial strategy adoption]

 The headline findings were: ‘Should some wind propulsion technologies for ships reach marketability in 2020, the maximum market potential for bulk carriers, tankers and container vessels is estimated to add up to around 3,700-10,700 installed systems until 2030, including both retrofits and installations on newbuilds, depending on the bunker fuel price, the speed of the vessels, and the discount rate applied.
 The use of these wind propulsion systems would then lead to CO2 savings of around 3.5-7.5 Mt CO2 in 2030 and the wind propulsion sector would then be good for around 6,500-8,000 direct and around 8,500-10,000 indirect jobs.’

 As we approach 2020, there are significant market drivers that are will influence the price of fuel and the availability of compliant fuel worldwide.
-Oil prices have seen a drift upwards in 2017-18 with a subsequent gradual increase in bunker prices, the world sulphur directive will come into force in 2020 and could lead to a significant increase in costs either ULSFO, standard HFO + Scrubbers or a switch to either lighter distilates, LNG or other more costly fuels.
+Oil prices have seen a drift upwards over the last couple of years with a subsequent gradual increase in bunker prices, the world sulphur directive will come into force in 2020 and could lead to a significant increase in costs either ULSFO, standard HFO + Scrubbers or a switch to either lighter distilates, LNG or other more costly fuels.
 The IMO has also sent a clear industry decarbonisation message with it’s agreement on preliminary GHG targets in April 2018, of at least 50% cuts (from a 2008 baseline) by 2050.
 This target may well be tightened further and a raft of short term measures came into force in 2023, especially EEXI and CII.
 The discussion around long-term measures including some form of carbon levy or other market based mechanisms being introduced in 2023.